sunofwar2323/DataVisualization-Application/README.md

 Choose the type of graph you want to generate Customize the graph properties
 Write a conclusion and save it as a Word file

+# Contributions
+Contributions are welcome!
+Please feel free to submit a pull request or open an issue if you find a bug or have a suggestion for improvement.